 Plymouth Rock stands proudly to welcome them.
 Of course the engraved year 1620 wasn’t on the rock at the time of the landing, but today’s visitors will recognize this feature, so it has been included on the float as a familiar icon.
 Next to Plymouth Rock is the Mayflower Compact.
 This foundational document was important, not only to the new colony, but would be the basis of the United States Constitution.

 The front of the float is adorned with a bounty of vegetation.
 To those history buffs, we understand that when the landing occurred, it was winter and this is not entirely accurate, however, in keeping with the need to have floral material on the float, the bounty that what this country would provide to those who survived the first winter and the Pilgrim – Thanksgiving connection is important.
-The Committee has received approval to include up to 51 float riders and walkers to illustrate the survivors.
-Applications are due July 31 and must include clothing photos.
-Please contact [email protected] for more information.
+The Committee received approval to include up to 18 float riders to illustrate the survivors.